YannikH/nathan-learns-to-code/README.md

 This will involve writing a function, and adding to strings together.
 Fortunately, you can just combine strings with `+`, there's other better ways to do it that you'll learn in the future, but for now let's just keep it simple.
 Example of adding strings: `console.log('Hello ' + 'world!')`
 Adding strings together in code is called string concatenation.

+**1C: Rude responses?**

+Now that you've taught a computer how to greet people, the next logical step is teach the computer to be prejudicial.

+Copy your `helloPerson` function from 1B, and rewrite it to respond with "Fuck you [name]" when the person's name is more than 5 letters.

+If you want to know how to find out how long a name is, you can find that information [here!](https://www.w3schools.com/jsref/jsref_length_string.asp)